catalyst-cooperative/open-energy-data-for-all/episodes/working-with-diverse-filetypes.md

 ---
 title: "Handling diverse filetypes in Pandas"
-teaching: 45
+teaching: 30
 exercises: 10
 ---

 :::: instructor
 In preparation for this lesson:

-* In Jupyter Notebooks, open the 2-diverse-filetypes.ipynb notebook
+* In Jupyter Notebooks, open the instructor copy of the 2-diverse-filetypes.ipynb notebook
-* In another Jupyter Notebooks tab, open the directory view to make it possible to visualize the xml file
+* In another tab, open the json file with pretty-print turned on
-* Open the `data/eia923_2022.xlsx` file on your computer's spreadsheet software (e.g., Excel)
+* In another Jupyter Notebooks tab, open the directory view to make it possible to visualize the json and xml files
-* Open the lesson folder in your local file browser, to make it easy to open files in a text editor throughout the lesson.
+* Open the `data/eia923_2022.xlsx` file using your computer's spreadsheet software (e.g., Excel)

 ::::